bencmbrook/prefixed-api-key/README.md

   This is very helpful in secret scanning.
 - The Key ID is stored by both the server and the key bearer/customer, it can be used to identify an API key in logs or displayed on a customer's dashboard.
-A token can be blocklisted by its Key ID.
+A apiKey can be blocklisted by its Key ID.
 - The Secret is how we authenticate this key.
 The secret is never stored on the server, but a hash of it is stored on the server.
 When we receive an incoming request, we search our database for `key_id` and `hash(secret)`.